adamParker96/SaaS_App_Tech_Challenge/apps/backend/src/services/README.md

 1. Set up **Route 53** or another DNS service to point your domain to the ALB for backend services.

 ---

-## Conclusion

-Once all the steps are completed, your backend microservices will be up and running on ECS.
-Optionally, you can configure the ALB for routing, and DNS for domain mapping.